 - Tron: Legacy

 An investment call suggested Disney was stopping its Vault policy, which rotated certain films in and out of retail channels.
-With an ongoing digital platform, there’d be no reason to hold content back, but it appears the Vault policy is alive and well but affecting showings of older films, in particular those from 20th Century Fox.
+With an ongoing digital platform, there’d be no reason to hold content back, but it appears the Vault policy is alive and well with titles already disappearing from the service.

 20th Century Fox

 Bob Iger, Disney’s CEO, revealed that some of Fox’s bigger hits of the past few decades will be getting straight-to-service sequels.
 That includes Home Alone, Night at the Museum, Cheaper by the Dozen and The Diary of a Wimpy Kid.